 This example shows how to setup a class using inheritence to automatically handle state storing.
-As you can see from the example, there is no need to explicitly ask recollection to store at any time as it is handled entirely for you.
-This example specifically shows attribute storing :
+As you can see from the example, there is no need to explicitly ask recollection to store at any time as it is handled entirely for you :

 However, we do not always have the luxury of changing class inheritance or you may specifically want to keep the recollection state management out of your actual inheritance hierarchy.
 The following examples all demonstrate how this can be achieved.

 In this example we have a class with two properties.
 We the instance a Memento class targeting our foo instance.
 Each time we call the store method within Memento we are taking a snapshot of the values returned by the registered properties/functions

 import recollection class Foo(object): def __init__(self): self.name = 'bar' self.i = 0 # -- Instance our object foo = Foo() # -- Instance a memento object pointing at foo stack = recollection.Memento(foo) stack.register('i') # -- Start changing some values on foo, and # -- ask our stack to store those changes for i in range(11): foo.i = i # -- Ask the memento object to store the state stack.store() # -- Printing i, shows us 10 print(foo.i) # -- But lets say we roll back to the state 5 versions # -- ago stack.restore(5) # -- Now we can see i is at the version it was when # -- it was stored 5 versions back print(foo.i)

 It also allows multiple Memento objects to be put into a lock-step, such that whenever one memento object is storing or restoring then all other memento objects in that sync group will also store or restore.